-You must contact 811 at least two business days before performing any excavation work.
+- Once you have your outdoor project planned, call 8-1-1 or visit Kentucky 811 or Virginia 811 to submit a locate request.
+You must submit your request at least two full business days before any excavation work can begin.
 This will ensure sufficient time for operators of underground facilities to mark their lines to protect excavators and the general public and preserve the reliability of any underground facilities.
+When you submit your request, 811 will issue a "locate request" to member utilities, including those who provide natural gas, electric, telephone, cable and/or water service.

 Because you receive natural gas service, you likely have underground natural gas lines at your place of residence or business.
 Damage to natural gas lines from excavation work can lead to explosion or fire and can cause property damage, serious injuries or death.